Emzzy241/places-you-ve-BEEN-Application/README.md

 <!-- The next test is testing if our findPlace() method works -->

 Describe: findPlace() method
-Test: It will test if our findPlace() method can find a place in our database
+Test: It will test if our findPlace() method can find a place(note: we are using that place's unique id) in our database
 Code:
     let myPlaceStorer = new PlaceStorer();
     let testingPlace = new Place("Oklahoma", 19, "21st of September 2015", "4", "yes");